 Who We are

 1 World Connected is a research project of the Center for Technology, Innovation and Competition at the University of Pennsylvania.
-The project is led by Professor Christopher Yoo, the center’s founding director and John H. Chestnut Professor of Law, Information and Computer Science at the University of Pennsylvania’s Law School, and Sharada Srinivasan, a CTIC Research Fellow.
+The project is led by Professor Christopher Yoo, the center’s founding director and John H. Chestnut Professor of Law, Information and Computer Science at the University of Pennsylvania’s Law School.
+Research fellows working on the project at the Center for Technology, Innovation and Competition are Sharada Srinivasan and Dr. Muge Haseki.

 How We Work